 Email marketers have historically paid a lot of attention to subject line testing, eager to drive higher open rates.
-But in the age of Mail Privacy Protection, where many opens are being obscured, it’s time for marketers to refocus some of their A/B testing zeal on calls-to-actions to drive much-needed clicks.
+But in the age of Mail Privacy Protection, where many opens are being obscured, it’s time for marketers to refocus some of their A/B testing zeal on calls-to-actions to drive much needed clicks.

 To fuel your analysis, you’ll need to collect CTA phrases from your campaigns.
 However, just as when creating effective internal benchmarks, you’ll want to make sure that you’re comparing apples to apples to the best of your ability.
 To do that, you’ll want to control for seasonality, campaign type, and CTA type.

 To control for seasonality, we recommend collecting CTA phrases from your campaigns over the past year or two.
-If you’re a high-frequency sender, then as little as six months can be illuminating, but a full year is better.
+If you’re a high-frequency sender, then as little as 6 months can be illuminating, but a full year is better.

 For campaigns, we recommend excluding transactional and automated campaigns, and solely focusing on your promotional campaigns.
 Additionally, you’ll want to exclude any highly segmented campaigns, as that will also skew CTA performance.

 And in terms of CTA types, we recommend focusing solely on hero or primary CTAs.
 That means excluding all secondary CTAs, as well as navigation bars, administrative links, and other tertiary CTAs, such as links to social media pages, shopping services, financing services, and store locators.
-We’ve done analyses of secondary CTAs and nav bar links before, and those can be valuable, but you’ll want to look at each of those groups separately.
+We’ve done analyses of secondary CTAs and of nav bar links before and those can be valuable, but you’ll want to look at each of those groups separately.

-If you’ve established a clear link naming taxonomy, periodic performance reviews of your CTAs become much easier.
+If you’ve established a clear link naming taxonomy, then periodic performance reviews of your CTAs become much easier.
 For example, you could include hero in the CTA link for your primary message block; mod1_, mod2_, etc. for your secondary message blocks; topnav_ and bottomnav_ for your navigation bars; and so on.

 Along with the CTA phrases, collect the click-through rate performance of each CTA on a per campaign basis.
-With all that done, we’ve laid the groundwork for our 4-point plan for CTA analysis.
+With all of that done, we’ve laid the groundwork for our 4-point plan for CTA analysis.

 Let’s start by gaining some general awareness of the phrases you’re using for your CTAs.
-You can accomplish that by taking all your CTA phrases and putting them into a word cloud generator.
+You can accomplish that by taking all of your CTA phrases and putting them into a word cloud generator.
 (We used wordclouds.com for our holiday subject line word cloud.)

 The words in a word cloud are different sizes based on how many times each is in your dataset.
 The least frequently used words will be small or not even be included in the word cloud, but the most frequently used words will be huge.
 At a glance, you’ll be able to see which words you’ve been using the most in your CTAs.